sambacha/refarch-kc-ms/fleet-ms/README.md

     </dependency>
 ```

+Add a constructor in ShipRunner so we can inject those producer.
 The test can use mockup at the simulator level or at the producer level.
 Here is an example of settings for producer:
 ```java
  @Mock
  static PositionPublisher positionPublisherMock;